-- developing cross sections and plotting templates, and - finalizing the road plans. - CADD Support.
+- developing cross sections and plotting templates, and - finalizing the road plans. - 2.
+CADD Support.
 CADD Support is responsible for assisting designers in the use of the Department's computer-aided drafting and design packages (i.e., MicroStation and GEOPAK).
 This includes: - developing uniform conventions for the use of CADD, - providing technical support to all CADD users, - upgrading the CADD package as necessary, and - maintaining the SCDOT Road Design CADD Users Guide. - Roadway Structures Design Group.
 The Roadway Structures Design Group is 3. responsible for all in-house roadway structural designs and related construction issues.
 The Group produces engineering designs for roadway and hydraulic structures that are required due to roadway design.
 The Roadway Structures Design Group is responsible for requesting roadway geotechnical design information and using these recommendations to design roadway and drainage structures.
 Typical roadway structures would include the structural design and analysis of retaining walls, roadside barriers, temporary shoring, embankments, roadway cuts and subgrade improvements.
 Typical hydraulic structures would include box culverts, rectangular precast concrete boxes and special and modified drainage structures.
 The Group prepares plans and computes bid quantities of these specific roadway and hydraulic structures.
 The Group reviews shop drawings, engineering design drawings and structural engineering calculations of all submittals from contractors, consultants and manufacturers to insure conformance with SCDOT design standards and policies.
 The Group is responsible for all structural designs required in the Standard Drawings. - 4.
-Letting Preparation Group.
-The Letting Preparation Group consists of the following: - a.
+Contract Documents Unit.
+The Contract Document Unit consists of the following: - a.
 Operations Center/Specifications and Estimates Group.
 The Operations Center and the Specifications and Estimates Group are responsible for preparing the bid proposal documents for letting.
-This includes: - receiving the road plans from the Road Design Groups and other Units (e.g., Bridge Design, Traffic Engineering, Consultants); - insuring the road plans have been reviewed by the applicable Units and have all the necessary signatures; - requesting and submitting necessary prints to other agencies; - calculating the road plan cost for letting; - preparing the Engineer's Estimate; - calculating the contract completion date;
+This includes: - receiving the road plans from the Road Design Groups and other Units (e.g., Bridge Design, Traffic Engineering, Consultants); - insuring the road plans have been reviewed by the applicable Units and have all the necessary signatures; - requesting and submitting necessary prints to other agencies; - calculating the road plan cost for letting; - preparing the Engineer's Estimate; - calculating the contract completion date; - determining the Disadvantage Business Enterprise (DBE) goal for Federally funded projects;